MessagePackEncoder¶

 Implements low-level encoding into the MessagePack serialization format.

-API directly.
-There are very few guardrails preventing you from creating
+this API directly.
+There are very few guardrails preventing you from

-invalid documents.
-This is particularly true when using the array
+creating invalid documents.
+This is particularly true when using the

 Constructors¶